Haxinator/Project2/README.md

 - If two files have the same modification time, then the larger file is considered most recent.
 - Otherwise the last file mentioned on the command line is selected.

+ Note this application was developed for linux and hasn't been tested on other platforms.

+## How to Compile
+This progam uses a makefile to compile code.
+Simply run ```make``` to compile the program.

 ## How to Use
 Invoke the program using the command line, with the pathnames of the tars you want to merge as arguments.
-The final argument is the pathname of output tar file.
+The final argument is the pathname of output tar file.An example is given below:

 ```> ./mergetars input_tarfile1 [input_tarfile2 ...] output_tarfile```